dl-solarity/zkit/README.md

 new CircomZKit({ circuitsDir: "./my-circuits" });
 ```

 To generate zkey, the power-of-tau file is required.
-ZKit automatically downloads those files to the `${HOME}/.zkit/.ptau` so you don't need to re-download them every time you start a new project.
+ZKit automatically downloads those files to the `${HOME}/.zkit/.ptau` directory, so you don't need to re-download them every time you start a new project.

 You can provide a custom path to the directory where the power-of-tau files are stored: